H.R. 1189: National Plan for Epilepsy Act

 Federal health and service agencies

-Agencies including NIH, CMS, CDC, FDA, HRSA, the Department of Defense, and the Department of Veterans Affairs would have to participate in the advisory council and share epilepsy-related information for planning and reporting.
+Agencies including NIH, CMS, CDC, FDA, HRSA, the Department of Defense, and the Department of Veterans Affairs have to send representatives to the council, share epilepsy-related data, and participate in the planning process.

-The bill’s findings cite that 32% of adults with epilepsy are unable to work.
-They would not get a direct benefit from H.R.
-1189, but they could be affected by future recommendations on treatment access, care coordination, and support services.
+The bill's findings cite that 32% of adults with epilepsy are unable to work.
+They don't get a direct benefit from H.R.
+1189, but the plan's recommendations could shape future federal action on access, treatment, and support services.

 Congress

-Congress would receive annual HHS reports plus advisory council reports every 2 years, giving lawmakers repeated chances to review whether the plan is producing measurable changes before it expires at the end of 2035.
+Congress gets annual HHS reports plus advisory council reports every 2 years.
+Lawmakers have repeated checkpoints to judge whether the plan is producing measurable changes before deciding whether to extend it past December 31, 2035.

 Share this story